acids-ircam/neurorack/README.md

 # Neurorack

 This project documents the Neurorack, which is a deep AI-based synthesizer based on the Jetson Nano development kit in a EuroRack format.
+The following diagram briefly explains the overall structure of the module and the relations between the hardware and software (green) components.

 <p align="center">
   <img src="neurorack_hardware.png">